 For information and procedures relating to the investigation of these types of complaint, please see our OPSI pages.

 The Office of Public Sector Information (OPSI,) which is part of The National Archives, operates the IFTS and investigates complaints from those still dissatisfied after exhausting an IFTS member's complaints process.
 OPSI also investigates complaints from those still dissatisfied after exhausting an individual Public Sector Information Holder's own complaints process.
 Please note that OPSI acts as regulator of The National Archives (The National Archives being itself an accredited IFTS member) but maintains impartiality and independence from The National Archives when acting in that regulatory role.

 The National Archives is an Executive Agency, which operates as a separate department under the Ministry of Justice.

-The Acting Chief Executive is:
+The Chief Executive and Keeper is:

 The National Archives

 Surrey, TW9 4DU

 The Minister responsible for The National Archives is: